|University of Arkansas at Little Rock|

-Within ten (10) calendar days following the conclusion of the hearings, the hearing panel will issue a written decision letter (the “final outcome letter”) concurrently to the respondent and the alleged victim (if not the complainant).
-The final outcome letter will set forth (1) the name of the respondent, (2) the violation(s) of this policy for which the respondent was found responsible, if any, (3) the recommended sanctions imposed on the respondent, if any, and it may set forth names of other individuals, such as a victim or witness, provided that such other individuals provide their written consent to such inclusion.
+Within ten (10) days from receiving the decision from the hearing panel, the chancellor will review the materials and issue a written decision letter (the “final outcome letter”) concurrently to the respondent and the alleged victim (if not the complainant).
+The final outcome letter will set forth (1) the name of the respondent, (2) the violation(s) of this policy for which the respondent was found responsible, if any, (3) the sanctions imposed on the respondent, if any, and it may set forth names of other individuals, such as a victim or witness, provided that such other individuals provide their written consent to such inclusion.

 In order to comply with FERPA, the letter will not include information considered part of a party’s “education record” (as that term is defined by FERPA) that is not otherwise exempt from disclosure under the Act, or other information about sanctions that do not relate to the victim.